 The first thing one much know is: what is a Gantt chart?

-In case you haven’t heard of it before, a Gantt chart is a visual representation of the project activities (tasks and events) scheduled over time.
-Typically, a Gantt chart will contain a list of the activities on the left and suitable time scale along the top.
+In case you haven’t heard of it before, a Gantt chart is a visual representation of the project activities (tasks and events) scheduled overtime.
+Typically, a Gantt chart will contain a list of the activities on the left and a suitable time scale along the top.

 Gantt charts are one of the most popular and useful ways of planning projects of all sizes.
 They are a very intuitive way of visually indicating which tasks are scheduled to be completed on a specific day and within what timeframe.
 They also let you see the start and end dates of a project in one simple view.